eugeniocortesi/MuranoLab/README.md

 ## How to start connection
 ##### For Windows
 * Download Server.jar and Client.jar from Deliverables
-* Open Server.jar by bash
+* Open Server.jar by bash with the command `java -jar Server.jar`
 * Change extension from Client.jar to Client.zip
 * Open it/polimi/ingsw/LM26/DataClientConfiguration
 * Change `"ip": "127.0.0.1"` in `"ip": "XXX"` where XXX is the Server ip written when the Server.jar has started
 * Save and close Client.zip
 * Change extension from Client.zip to Client.jar
-* Open Client.jar by bash
+* Open Client.jar by bash with the command `java -jar Client.jar`

 ##### For macOS/Linux
 * Download Server.jar and Client.jar from Deliverables
-* Open Server.jar by bash
+* Open Server.jar by bash with the command `java -jar Server.jar`
 * Open bash and write `vim Client.jar`
 * Scroll up to open it/polimi/ingsw/LM26/DataClientConfiguration and press enter
 * Press i and change `"ip": "127.0.0.1"` in `"ip": "XXX"` where XXX is the Server ip written when the Server.jar has started
+* Press esc, then :wq and enter
-* Press esc : wq and enter, close bash
+* Press :q and close bash
-* Open Client.jar by bash
+* Open Client.jar by bash with the command `java -jar Client.jar`

 ##### Now you can play!